Alex0424/kubernetes/docs/lens.md

 ## What is [Lens](https://k8slens.dev/) ?

-Lens is a central tool used to visualize dashboards for all your Kubernetes clusters.
+Lens is a central tool used to visualize data for all your Kubernetes clusters.

-It is a desktop application that can be downloaded from [here](https://k8slens.dev/).

 ## Setting up Lens